John Mason School: Academic performance

 According to the Department of Education 2011 breakdown of A-level results, John Mason were the sixth best in the UK for performance in mathematics, with 38% of students getting A* grade.
 In 2013, then-Education Secretary Michael Gove praised John Mason as "a school that, under a particularly inspirational head, is taking very very positive steps to provide students with a range of qualifications and the type of education that is relevant to the modern world."

-In 2017 Ofsted reported its quality of teaching, learning and assessment, outcomes for pupils and overall effectiveness all required improvement; the second lowest grade.
+In 2017, Ofsted reported its quality of teaching, learning and assessment, outcomes for pupils and overall effectiveness all required improvement; the second lowest grade.
+The school was inspected again in 2019, and was rated good in all categories, except its sixth form - which was rated outstanding, the highest grade.
+Ofsted returned in December 2023 and performed an ungraded inspection.
+They stated that "aspects of the school’s work may not be as strong as at the time of the previous inspection", and that they would return to the school and perform a graded inspection.

 The Welsh Farm

 The school owns a farm, generally known as the Welsh Farm, at Troedyrhiwgellifawr near the village of Pumsaint and the town of Llandovery in Wales.
-Students commonly undertake a four-day bender and some have the option to revisit for a Geography Fieldwork trip or a Triple Science Observational Cosmology Trip in Year 12.
-The John Mason Association owns and runs the farm, which is visited by nearly all students.
+Students commonly undertake a four-day trip.
+The John Mason Association owns and runs the farm.

 Notable former staff and pupils

 Paul Mayhew-Archer (a writer on The Vicar of Dibley and My Hero) was formerly a teacher at JMS.

-Famous former pupils include the Premiership footballer Matthew Taylor, West End actor and singer Oliver Tompsett, BBC and Channel 5 news presenter Katie Ledger, folk musician John Spiers and Dr Mike Leahy, who presents his own TV programme Invasion of the Bodyscratchers and has appeared in many other medical programmes.
+Famous former pupils include West End actor and singer Oliver Tompsett, BBC and Channel 5 news presenter Katie Ledger, and Dr Mike Leahy, who presents his own TV programme Invasion of the Bodyscratchers and has appeared in many other medical programmes.